Ingredients Lists

 1. The chemical names of most ingredients are generally unfamiliar and require decipherment.

 2. There is currently no agreed method of identifying an ingredient and many are listed by one of several names.
 ‘Palm Oil’ for example can also be called ‘Palm Butter’ or ‘Palm Tallow’.
-Also, the EU tends to prefer latinised names whereas the US uses Standard English terms.
-‘Paraffinum liquidum’ in the EU is ‘mineral oil’ or ‘liquid paraffin’ in the US.
-The EU also uses a different numbering system to the US for identifying colours.
+Also, the E.U. tends to prefer latinised names whereas the U.S. uses Standard English terms – ‘paraffinum liquidum’ in the E.U. is ‘mineral oil’ or ‘liquid paraffin’ in the U.S. The E.U. also uses a different numbering system to the U.S. for identifying colours.

 3. There are tens of thousands of ingredients that can be used in cosmetics which makes it difficult to ‘read a label’ at the place of purchase.

 4. Some ingredients have more than one function in a product.
-This makes them particularly good for cosmetic chemists but can make it difficult to determine their use in the cosmetic.
+This makes them particularly good for cosmetic chemists but can make it difficult to determine their role in the cosmetic.
 It can also lead to claims for the product which, although ‘factually true’ are marginal at best.
 For example, tocopherol (Vitamin E) may be advertised as a ‘skin vitamin’ when, in fact, its primary use in a cosmetic is as an antioxidant.

-Difficult but not impossible.
+Difficult but not impossible

-Like all things, reading ingredients lists gets easier with practice.
-Start with products you use regularly.
+Like all things, reading ingredients lists gets easier with practice; start with products you use regularly.
 In order to determine the function of a cosmetic ingredient you are going to need a good reference source such as Winter’s “A Consumers Dictionary of Cosmetic Ingredients” or search online.
-Fortunately, the introduction of the International Nomenclature of Cosmetic Ingredients (INCI) means that most of the more chemical sounding ingredients are listed have been standardised.
+Fortunately, the introduction of the International Nomenclature of Cosmetic Ingredients (INCI) means that most of the more chemical sounding ingredients listed have been standardised.
 There are a number of places online where you can get INCI lists of the more common cosmetic ingredients along with their function.
-A good place to start would be www.cosmeticINFO.org a site maintained by the Personal Care Products Council (PCPC) – formerly the Cosmetic, Toiletries and Fragrance Association (CFTA).
+A good place to start would be www.cosmeticINFO.org, a site maintained by the Personal Care Products Council (PCPC) – formerly the Cosmetic, Toiletries and Fragrance Association (CFTA).

 Assist the Cosmetic Active Ingredients: these ingredients are necessary if the product is to work properly.
 They include: